 The following need to be entered in the dialog box: for Data select the variable containing the data, and for Factor codes the qualitative factor.
 The qualitative factor may either be character or numeric codes.
 These are the codes that will be used to break-up the data into several subgroups.

 - Significance level: the desired significance level for the post-hoc test.
-If the Kruskal-Wallis test results in a P-value less than this significance level, MedCalc performs a test for pairwise comparison of subgroups according to Conover, 1999.
+If the Kruskal-Wallis test results in a P-value less than this significance level, MedCalc performs the selected post-hoc test.

 - Jonckheere-Terpstra trend test: when the qualitative factor is ordered the Jonckheere-Terpstra trend test can be used to test the hypothesis that the medians are ordered (increase or decrease) according to the order of the qualitative factor (Bewick et al., 2004; Sheskin, 2011).

 In this example, it is tested whether different treatment regimens coded A, B and C in the variable Treatment, have an influence on the data in the variable Pain_relief.
 Pain relief was recorded on an ordinal scale from 0 to 9.
 Since the null-hypothesis is not rejected (P=0.1995), the conclusion is that there is no statistical significant difference between the different treatments.

 For a graphical representation of this test, refer to Multiple comparison graphs.

 If the Kruskal-Wallis test is positive (P less than the selected significance level) then MedCalc performs a test for pairwise comparison of subgroups.